Alexbalala/LiverRegNet/README.md

 # LiverRegNet
-Here's the code and data for the paper" Accurate liver registration of 3D ultrasound and CT volume: an open dataset and a model fusion method"
+Here's the code and data for the paper
+" Accurate liver registration of 3D ultrasound and CT volume: an open dataset and a model fusion method"

+Uploading in succession.